 The troops are overcome by a sudden and uncontrollable lust for glory and surge forwards out of control.

-The unit must move at its maximum full pace towards the nearest enemy unit and will charge the nearest enemy unit if it is possible to do so.
+The unit must move at its maximum full pace towards the nearest visible enemy unit and will charge the nearest enemy unit if it is possible to do so.
 If a whole brigade goes 'up and 'at 'em!' then move each unit one at a time as the movement of one may affect the ability of subsequent units to charge because it blocks sight or access to base edges.
 Once units have moved, they halt as for a normal failed order.
+Once units have moved, or there is no visible enemy, they halt.
+The unit/brigade cannot receive any further orders that Command phase.